seatsio/seatsio-php/README.md

 E.g. to show charts in a paginated list on a dashboard.

+Each page contains an `items` array of charts, and `nextPageStartsAfter` and `previousPageEndsBefore` properties.
+Those properties are the chart IDs after which the next page starts or the previous page ends.

 ```php
 // ... user initially opens the screen ...